sjt-moon/CUDA-Supported-Matrix-Multiplication-Optimize-/readme.md

 # CUDA-Supported Matrix Multiplication Optimization

+*The source codes are not included for school policy.*

 ## Objective
 We experiment different ideas to hide latency for matrix multiplication.
 In this project, we designed several block-based models to get a better performance in FLOPs.